browserengineering/book/book/visual-effects.md

 [^other-spaces]: The sRGB color space dates back to [CRT displays][CRT].
-New technologies like LCD, LED, and OLED can display more colors, so CSS now includes [new syntax][color-spec] for expressing these new colors.
+New technologies like LCD, LED, and OLED can display more colors, so CSS now includes [ syntax][color-spec] for expressing these new colors.
 All color spaces have a limited gamut of expressible colors.

 The job of a rasterization library is to determine the red, green, and blue intensity of each pixel on the screen, based on the